-The Illinois Family Expense Statute (750 ILCS 65/15, 1994) makes a spouse liable for expenses of the family.
-“Family” is limited to a spouse and children, so individuals are not legally obligated to pay for their parents’ or their spouse’s parents’ unpaid expenses.
+The Illinois Family Expense Statute (750 ILCS 65/15, 1994) makes a person liable for expenses of his or family.
+“Family” is limited to a spouse and dependent children, so individuals are not legally obligated to pay for their parents’ or their spouse’s parents’ unpaid expenses.
 These expenses include medical, hospital, and funeral expenses incurred by both minors and other family members under a legal disability.
 Through the Illinois Family Expense Act, children are not liable for their parent’s medical expenses (unless they promised to pay the debt as a co-signer).
-For more information regarding the personal liability of a deceased parent’s debt, see Illinois Probate Estates: Paying off a Deceased Parent’s Debt.
+For more information regarding the personal liability of a deceased parent’s debt, see Are Children Personally Liable for a Deceased Parent's Debt in Illinois?

 Consequently, in a child’s suit for personal injury, he or she cannot pursue reimbursement for the medical expenses incurred by the parent in an effort to be cured of those injuries.
 If a parent assigns the right to recover these expenses to a child, the child’s claim for reimbursement of the medical expenses is subject to the same defenses that could have been raised against the parent.